muziejus/transverse/index.md

 unmediated observation, in that conquering gaze of the voyeur--and the term is de Certeau’s--this map would certainly not have helped me get on the train yesterday to come to Albany.

+Turning the text, the story, the narrative into data and plotting it on a map does tremendous damage to something, it seems, but it’s not entirely clear how to describe what that something is.

+---

+> The ordinary practitioners of the city live “down below,” below the thresholds at which visibility begins.
+They walk—an elementary form of this experience of the city; they are walkers, _Wandersmänner_, whose bodies follow the thicks and thins of an urban “text” they write without being able to read it.

+<div class="credit">De Certeau, _The Practice of Everyday Life_, 93.</div>

+Note: De Certeau describes walkers as a contrast to the voyeurs floating above.
+Where the voyeurs arrest process in the fiction of total knowledge, the walkers are always generating new knowledge with their experience of the city.
+The damage done by the endataing and mapping, then, is the erasure of the writing of the city made by these walkers.

 ---